 Some people believe that God's will is an optional activity.
-They want to say, "Lord show me your will and if I like it I will accept it."
-We must come accepting that God knows a better path for our lives than we can ever have directing it under our own will.
+They want to say, "Lord show me your will and if I like it, I will accept it."
+We must well-meaning people, is from God.
+Spend time in prayer with God.
+Nothing can substitute for alone time with God in determining the will of God.